How Much Does Recessed Lighting Cost in Chicago? (2025 Guide)

 2. Ceiling Type

-- Concrete ceilings - significantly more labor-intensive
+- Concrete ceilings - significantly more labor-intensive; requires adjusted quote

 - Vaulted or sloped ceilings - may require special fixtures